 “I had a hunch that because of the research and writing-intensive nature of the Rice Asian studies curriculum, there was probably a pretty substantial repository of high-quality Asian studies research just ‘gathering dust’ on Rice students’ hard drives,” Neagli said.

-Ultimately they were right.
+Ultimately he was right.
 For a first-time publication, RASR received a flood of submissions: 17, out of which the editorial board chose six to publish.
 The authors of the selected research hail from all academic disciplines, including anthropology, mathematical economic analysis and biochemistry.
 This, Neagli says, was the intent.

 “Basically, we want to foster a diverse approach to Asian studies, where the meaning of ‘diversity’ is twofold: not only diversity of content (e.g. different geographical regions, phenomena, people, ethnic groups, etc.) but also in terms of approach (i.e. academic discipline),” he said.